amarinjs/sitio/_posts/2019-12-25-csr1000v-site-to-site-vpn.md

 ## Why?

-Because it uses [IPSec](https://en.wikipedia.org/wiki/IPsec#IETF_documentation), and with it can get any two or more subnets next to each other, over public networks or private MPLS.
+Because it uses [IPSec](https://en.wikipedia.org/wiki/IPsec#IETF_documentation), and with it can get any two or more subnets next to each other, over the internet or an MPLS cloud.

 <center><img src="https://github.com/alexma2344/sitio/blob/master/assets/images/ipsec-framework.jpg?raw=true"></center>
 <div style="text-align: center;">